 “We have an opportunity to listen to communities and design the future of tourism in New Zealand so that it benefits our people and our home.”

-The Tourism industry in NZ is being re-imagined which means the industry needs to adapt and pivot to the changing times.
-A post-covid industry will need people who are adaptable and have a solid understanding of the challenges the industry is facing now and in the short term.
+The Tourism industry in NZ is being re-imagined and it is adapting to the changing times.
+A post-Covid industry needs people who are adaptable and who have a solid understanding of the challenges the industry is facing now and in the future.
 The government has made a commitment to the Tourism industry that it will be an important 'cog in the wheel' of NZ's economic recovery.
 NZ is in a great place, being a country that has dealt with the Covid-19 crisis well.
-This means we will be a desirable location for travellers from all over the world and it is predicted that our Tourism Industry will recover quicker than other countries around the world.
+This means we will be a desirable location for travellers from all over the world and it is predicted that our Tourism Industry will recover more quickly than other global destinations.

 Now is the time to get involved in TOURISM!